-If you are considering putting up a new or replacement structure on your plot (for example, a shed, greenhouse or poly tunnel), you must first apply for permission to the Committee.
-This is because your structure could have an adverse impact on your neighbours (for example, by shading, or by insecure structures blowing across the site in high winds), for future occupants of your plot (for example, concrete foundations, asbestos and glass are not permitted), or simply be against the fundamental point of allotment land – growing food.
+If you are considering putting up any new or replacement structure on your plot (for example, a shed, greenhouse, poly tunnel or well), you must first apply for permission to the Committee.
+This is because your structure could have an adverse impact on your neighbours (for example, by shading, or by insecure structures blowing across the site in high winds), for future occupants of your plot (for example, concrete foundations, asbestos and glass are not permitted, wells must be raised and covered), or simply be against the fundamental point of allotment land – growing food.

 This page expands on the section on structures in our constitution (section 6.5).
 Before you commit yourself to any purchase, please read section 6.5 of the constitution and all the information below.
 Then email firstname.lastname@example.org, with details of the plot number, the proposed structure’s dimensions, materials, foundations and siting on the plot (a sketch showing the proposed location in relation to your plot and that of your neighbours – doesn’t need to be fancy.
 A drawing on a piece of paper, photographed on our mobile and attached to the email will suffice).
 The Committee will consider your application at its next meeting, and you will be informed of the outcome within a few days.

 No structure can be on a site or plot path, or be so close as to make mowing difficult.